 Failure to complete a full course of antibiotics is also believed to contribute to antibiotic resistance15.
 Probiotics are being used increasingly to help support digestion during antibiotic use which may enable patients to complete their medication.
 Health professionals might be interested to read more about the use of probiotics against antibiotic resistance.

-You may also wish to read our FAQ, At what time should I take probiotics?
+You may also wish to read At what time should I take probiotics?